 Links to disability related sites provide faculty, administration, and staff with disability specific information.
-Questions for the Disability Services Coordinator can be addressed on the Disability Services website inquiry page, by calling 605.642.6099, or by stopping by the Disability Services Office on Lower Level of the E.Y.
+Questions for the Disability Services Coordinator can be addressed by calling (605) 642-6099, or by stopping by the Disability Services Office on Lower Level of the E.Y.
 Library and Leaning Center, Room #003.

 A valuable resource for post-secondary institution faculty, administration, and staff is The Faculty Room website.
 The Faculty Room is a place to learn about how to create classroom environments and activities that maximize the learning of all students, including those with disabilities.
 The following areas and/or issues are frequently faced by post-secondary educators and are addressed on The Faculty Room website .